FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 This plot shows the Framewise Displacement (FD) in millimeters as a function of time in the scanner.
 FD is a measure of the total movement between a pair of frames including all rotations and translations in 3D space.
 The calculation assumes a head radius of 50 mm.

 By default, if there are more than five minutes' worth of data, only the last five minutes are displayed for maximum readability.
-The toggle buttons just above the framewise displacement graph allow you to switch from displaying the last five minutes of data to displaying all data and back.
+The dropdown menus just below the framewise displacement graph allow you to switch from displaying the last five minutes of data to displaying all data and back, as well as apply filtering.

 **Summary table**

 ![Summary table example](img/summary_table.png)

 The summary table provides summary data on each series with information from the DICOM headers and information from FD calculations and thresholding.
 These include: the Series Number, Series Description, frame (aka.
 DICOM) count, Repetition Time (TR), the total time acquired per series, then three entries for the "good" time based on `TR*(frame count < low, middle, and high FD thresholds)`.
-If the default settings file is used, these thresholds will be 0.2mm, 0.3mm, and 0.4mm, respectively.
-To customize them, generate a new settings file.
+If the default settings are used, these thresholds will be 0.2mm, 0.3mm, and 0.4mm, respectively (see Settings section below on how to customize them).
 Each new series is added to the top of the table and displayed in real time.

 The checkboxes to the left of each series in the summary table allow the user to de-select series that should not be included in plots and predictions.